 WHEN TO OBSERVE?

 On the Moon Again will take place on Friday, June 26th, Saturday, June 27th, and Sunday, June 28th 2020.
 For a large section of the Earth’s population, this period is Summer and the weather may be expected to be good.
-These two dates were chosen because the phase of the moon is waxing gibbous, thus allowing quality observation of several hours just after the sunset.
+These three dates were chosen because the phase of the moon is close to the first quarter, thus allowing quality observation of several hours just after the sunset.
 By observing during these two evenings around the world, there will be observers discovering the Moon continuously for 72 hours!
 On the Moon Again will begin on the evening of June 26th in the Pacific Ocean, Tonga or New Zealand and will also end in the Pacific Ocean on the evening of June 28th in Hawaii and Tahiti.
 This will be another way to realize that we all live on the same planet and under the same sky, as we did in 1969.

 WHAT EQUIPMENT TO USE ?

 The Moon has the advantage of being clearly visible with any astronomical equipment, from a pair of binoculars to telescopes of 20-30 cm in diameter, including the popular 60 mm, or 115 mm diameter telescopes.
 Your telescope has not seen the stars and taken the air for a long time?
 You just have to dust it and put it back on the ground.
 Obviously, the small instruments are practical because they are easily transportable in the street.
 If you have a non-motorized instrument, no problem!
 You will only have to put a low magnification (30-40x).
 This will allow you to center the Moon only once in a while (and show your visitors that the Earth is spinning!).
 Do not be stopped on the pretext that you do not have sophisticated equipment: you will be astonished to see how passers-by will be amazed to see the Moon in your 60 mm diameter telescope.

 WHAT TO TELL TO THE PUBLIC?